posmlab/lamsa-template-model/docs/README.md

 Model Component     | Component Types
 ------------------- | ------------------
-Springs             | linear spring, exponential spring, linear-elastic-extensional spring Motors              | linear motor, hill-muscle motor Load-Masses         | load mass with Effective Mechanical Advantage Latches             | rounded-quarter-circle latch
+Springs             | linear spring, exponential spring, linear-elastic-extensional spring, exponential-elastic-extensional spring
+Motors              | linear motor, hill-muscle motor, deactivating motor Load-Masses         | load mass with Effective Mechanical Advantage, new mass Latches             | rounded-quarter-circle latch, parabolic latch

 **docs**
 The docs directory stores all of the documentation files for the repository (including this one!).